 Please read the following important information regarding funds related to this article.

 - Shares/Units can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result.

-- The Fund invests in other funds (including exchange traded funds and investment trusts/companies), which may introduce more risky assets, derivative usage and other risks, as well as contributing to a higher level of ongoing charges.
+- The Fund invests in other funds (including exchange-traded funds and investment trusts/companies).
+This may introduce more risky assets, derivative usage and other risks associated with the underlying funds, as well as contributing to a higher level of ongoing charges.